 Don’t stop weighing yourself.
 If you forget one day, weigh again the next morning.

-Contact your doctor if you have:
+Contact your healthcare provider if you:

-Faint or have dizzy spells.
+Faint or have dizzy spells

-Notice new symptoms from your medication.
+Notice new symptoms from your medicine

 Have a new onset of coughing.
 This is especially true if the sputum is frothy or foamy.

 Have trouble breathing, especially if it occurs while at rest or lying down.
 Or if you have trouble breathing during exercise or even while walking short distances.

-Get tired faster.
+Get tired faster

-Begin urinating less often.
+Begin urinating less often

-Have tightness or pain in your chest.
+Have tightness or pain in your chest, arm, jaw, or back